Testing Spreading Behavior in Networks with Arbitrary Topologies

 Querying all of $N(v)$ requires $\Omega(\Delta)$ queries, but it is also possible for $A$ to determine the colors \emph{indirectly} by querying neighbors of nodes in $N(v)$ (since $u \in N(v)$ having only black neighbors could indicate that $u$ itself is black or, alternatively, that $\ENV$ does not follow $\oBP$ but is nevertheless close to doing so).
 To obtain the lower bound we show that this other strategy also requires too many queries---although it might be more efficient when $\Delta$ is large (thus explaining why we get a weaker result in that case).

 For two-sided error algorithms, we are able to prove similar, though slightly more modest lower bounds.
-These also base on expander graphs but require a more complex set of instances for the argument to go through.
+These are also based on expander graphs but require a more complex set of instances for the argument to go through.